The Mall Part III: Neshaminy Mall

 There was a kid’s clothing store down by Strawbridge & Clothier that had this purple fuzzy slide.
 I would always bug my mother to take me in for a few slides.

 My favorite part of The Mall was the historic dioramas.
 Being the proud Philadelphian that I am, our rich history was on display on the outside wall.
 A series of seven dioramas that told the story of Philadelphia.
 Each one sitting behind glass with a plaque telling the story in each scene.
 What made them mesmerizing, was that they were animatronic.
 My father never failed to bring me over to see them as I watched them move in amazement.
 In, 2020, four of the seven dioramas were removed with the intention of restoring them and putting them into storage.
-The Signing of The Declaration diorama has been restored and is currently on display at the Bensalem Township Municipal Building.
+At the time I am wringing this, The Signing of The Declaration diorama has been restored and is currently on display at the Bensalem Township Municipal Building.

 As part of the history of the region, the Native American tribe known as the Lenni Lenape had a very dominant presence in this land.
 They named the nearby creek “Neshaminy” which means "place where we drink twice".
 Not only did they name The Mall after the creek, they also paid tribute to the Lenni Lenape heritage in two specific ways.